W Idioms

 watch over (someone or something)

-- monitor or guard (someone or something)
+- to monitor or guard (someone or something)

 watch (someone or something) like a hawk

-- watch very carefully
+- to watch someone or something very carefully

 The mother always watches her daughter like a hawk when they go to the park.

-- make weak, dilute
+- to make something weaker, to dilute something

 water under the bridge